section-engineering-education/engineering-education/content/articles/data-representation-using-brython/index.md

 ---
 Apart from JavaScript, Python is another alternative language for web development.
 This is due to micro-frameworks such as Flask, Hug, and Cherrypy.
 <!--more-->
-We can use *Brython* to run client-side web applications.
 Brython is a client-side scripting language with Python3 performance that adapts to the HTML5 environment.
+We can, therefore, use *Brython* to run client-side web applications.

 Brython is compatible with JavaScript and libraries such as *Vue, Bokeh, Highchart*, and *Phaser*.